Filippos Tigkas

-Filippos Tigkas (born November 5, 2002) is a Cypriot professional basketball player for Keravnos of the Cypriot League.
+Filippos Tigkas (born 5 November 2002) is a Cypriot-Greek professional basketball player who plays as a point guard for Cypriot League club Keravnos and the Cyprus national team.

 Early career

 Tigkas started playing basketball with Apollon Limassol in Cyprus.
 At the age of 16, he was transferred to AEK Athens of the Greek League, where he played with the junior team of the club.
-He also took several practices with AEK Athens Men’s Team.
+He also took several practices with AEK Athens men's team.

 Professional career

-On July 7, 2020 Tigkas returned to Cyprus and signed with Apollon Limassol of the Cypriot League.
+On 7 July 2020, Tigkas returned to Cyprus and signed with Apollon Limassol of the Cypriot League.
 In his first professional season, Tigkas averaged 7.7 points and 2.7 assists with Apollon.
-In the summer of 2021 Keravnos Strovolou and AEK Larnaca battled in order to secure his signature.
+In the summer of 2021, Keravnos Strovolou and AEK Larnaca battled in order to secure his signature.
 Tigkas decided to join Keravnos Strovolou in the end.